Your arsenal of electric guitar techniques is the key to a great performance of your music.

 4. Guitar harmonics - One of the coolest sounding electric guitar techniques you can learn are harmonics.

-You produce a harmonic by gently touching a sting along the fretboard after it is plucked on what is called a node.
+You produce a harmonic by gently touching a string along the fretboard after it is plucked on what is called a node.
 These are in a few places on the string.
-The result is a bell like chime.
+The result is a bell-like chime.

 Add distortion and volume and you can make them scream.
 Using a whammy bar such as a Floyd rose tremolo and you can really have fun.
 Add some feedback to it for some really cool stuff.